Home How it works The Diagnostic The Blueprint The Category Control The Problem FAQ PressAbout

 The fee reflects what is at stake.

-Control is not expensive because it takes longer.
+The Category Control is not expensive because it takes longer.

 It is expensive because the decisions being reviewed carry consequences that are much larger than the engagement fee.